 That second resource led me to more information on the price of gasoline.
 Its information is only as recent as 2003 but from it you can get a reasonably clear idea of the components of the price of a gallon of gasoline.

-Updated February 6, 2012 and originally published September 1, 2005.
+Updated June 17, 2014 and originally published September 1, 2005.
 If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
-Follow @flexo on Twitter and visit our Facebook page for more updates.
+Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.